 Quadir, who was standing by the side of a security-man smoking a cigarette, yelled out, "What are you waiting for?
 Give him one more."

-"Move aside, let me enter the shop," Maiku told the volunteer.
+"Move aside, let me enter the shop," Maiku told the activist.

-"You may enter by treading over my body," the volunteer said.
+"You may enter by treading over my body," the voluntteer said.

 "I say, move aside; I am not going inside to drink toddy, but I have some other business."

 The words were uttered with such sincerity that the volunteer rose and allowed Maiku to pass.
-Maiku looked at the man and grinned.
-The volunteer folded his hands once again and said, "Please don't fall back on your promise."
+Maiku looked at the man and smiled.
+The activist folded his hands once again and said, "Please don't fall back on your promise."